 - What search terms are proving fruitless and leading customers to “dead ends”?

 - What type of content is working well on desktop browsers, but not well on mobile?

-Without the answers to these and similar questions, it is effectively impossible to manage and tune your Community for case deflection at scale.
+Without an analytics engine to answer these and similar questions, it is effectively impossible to manage and tune your Community for case deflection at scale.

 Want to See These Self-service Essentials in Action?